Daniele Polencic

 The front-end app isn't aware of the individual IP addresses of the backend app either.

-When it wants to make a request, that request is sent to the backend Service which has an IP address that doesn't change.
+When it wants to make a request, that request is sent to the backend Service with an IP address that doesn't change.

 • The red Pod issues a request to an internal (beige) component.
-Instead of choosing one of the Pod as the destination, the red Pod issues the request to the Service.
+Instead of choosing one of the Pods as the destination, the red Pod issues the request to the Service.

 1/4

 The red Pod issues a request to an internal (beige) component.
-Instead of choosing one of the Pod as the destination, the red Pod issues the request to the Service.
+Instead of choosing one of the Pods as the destination, the red Pod issues the request to the Service.

 • The Service selects one of the ready Pods as the destination.